 And so we are taught to hate ourselves because our very worth as human beings is tied up in aspects of our appearance that we can do very little about.

-Our esteem plumiest.
-And we look for any glimpse of affirmation, grasp at any straw of worth.
-And this is where arrogance sneaks in stage left.
+Our esteem is the highest.
+And we look for any glimpse of affirmation, grasping at any straw of worth.
+And this is where arrogance sneaks in.

-Showing no mercy, we zero in on how thin, tall, skinny, short they are.
-And we tear them apart to make ourselves feel some worth, or at least more superior than someone.
+Showing no mercy, we zero in on how thin, tall, skinny, or short they are.
+And we tear them apart to make ourselves feel some worth, or at least more superior than someone else.